AgentMC/Sao19/Translate/En/Part6.md

 "This currency, "beck"<sup><a href="#Prim8">8</a></sup>.
 Is the value of one beck the same as one shear in Human World?"

 "Ehm...?
 Oh, yes, I have such a feeling.
-The thing is that the cup of Obsidia boil is still quite cheap though... "
+The thing is that the cup of Obsidia boil is still quite cheap though..."

 "Well, I guess you would want to eat it again, senpai?"